tjcomserv/HackberryPi-4B/Screen/README.md

 ### Step 2
 Download the `hyperpixel4.dtbo`file in this github page
 Put the `hyperpixel4.dtbo`file into `/boot/overlays`folder
-Now you can insert the TF card in to the slot and your HackberryPi will run Kali Linux on the screen.
+Now you can insert the TF card in to the slot and your HackberryPi will run old RpiOs on the screen.

 # Other OS
 [Ubuntu](https://github.com/ZitaoTech/HackberryPi-4B/tree/main/Screen/Ubuntu)